Daily Chronology of Coast Guard History

 legislative action resulted.

-Medals ever awarded was presented to Lucien M. Clemens and his
+Medals ever awarded were presented to private citizens Lucien M. Clemens and his

 brothers Hubbard M. Clemons and Al J. Clemons.
 On 1 May 1875 the